 Attach and submit proof of identity and a utility bill for verification.

-Plus500 offers a wide variety of investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
+Plus500 offers a wide variety of CFDs on investment instruments, including stocks, ETFs, indexes, forex and cryptocurrencies.
 Geared towards the advanced investor, options are also available.
 Query Tesla and the price quotes for the stock, as well as put and call options, appear on the screen.

 All stock information and the Buy/Sell commands are displayed on the general stock page for the serious trader who wants to execute quickly.
 The bottom half of the page displays the price chart and provides access to a broad selection of technical analysis indicators.
-To buy Tesla’s shares, click on Buy.
+To trade Tesla’s shares, click on Buy.

 A Brief Overview of the History of Tesla